Reduced DUI Charges – Wet Reckless (VC23103/VC23103.5)

-Wet reckless probation can be up to 3 years, is usually informal probation, and the terms usually include: no driving with any alcohol in your system, no refusal of chemical tests, submit to search and seizure for blood/breath, enrolling and completing the 6 week wet reckless class, paying fines/fees, paying restitution, obeying all laws, don’t drive unless properly licensed and insured, completing any sentence, and showing up for all court ordered appearances.
+Wet reckless probation is only 1-year and the terms usually include: no driving with any alcohol/drugs in your system, no refusal of chemical tests, submit to search and seizure for blood/breath, enrolling and completing the 6 week wet reckless class, paying fines/fees, paying restitution, obeying all laws, don’t drive unless properly licensed and insured, completing any sentence, and showing up for all court ordered appearances.

 You don’t have to plead guilty, contact our office today for a free same day consultation

 Because you have so much to lose, you need the most experienced and aggressive DUI Defense attorneys on your side.
 Whether it’s defending you in trial or negotiating for dismissal, you can count on us.
 Our experienced and aggressive negotiating efforts usually result in better outcomes for our clients including reduced charges, lesser jail days, and smaller fines.
 Call our office today at (916) 939-3900 to speak directly to an attorney about your DUI case.
 We are open 24/7/365 to answer your questions.

 CVC 23103.5 – Wet Reckless